vaadin/flow-component-base/README.md

+ ⚠️ **This repository is deprecated**

+- It has been replaced with https://github.com/vaadin/vaadin-flow-components

 # Flow-component-base

 This project is just a `pom` containing common configuration for individual component modules.
 It includes for an example the build configuration for copying static resources and source codes so they can be shown in the demo.